OPNAV Instruction

-An OPNAVINST or OPNAV Instruction is a formally documented lawful order that is issued by the United States Navy Chief of Naval Operations.
-These instructions are typically used to establish United States Navy policy, procedures, and requirements.
+An OPNAVINST or OPNAV Instruction is a formally documented lawful order that is issued by the United States Navy chief of naval operations.
+These instructions are typically used to establish US Navy policy, procedures, and requirements.
 The instructions are issued in the form of a memorandum on official Department of the Navy letterhead.
 Each instruction is referenced with an OPNAVINST directive number and a date.
 Typically, when a new instruction supersedes a previous instruction, a cancellation notice citing the prior OPNAVINST number is included.